bobshort4bobby4/Tom-Crean-pp1/README.md

   #### Sliding Gallery

   A sliding gallery is implemented to display relevant pictures.
 The gallery is sized appropiately for the screen size and is interacted with via two arrows.
-  Tool tips are available for each image, a possible future addition would be to replace the  slide number  with a  text caption for each image.
+  Tool tips are available for each image.
   The gallery is an attempt to engage the visitor and ensure they have a positive experience.

   #### Links Page

   The Links page meets the users possible need to find more information about the subject.
 It provides two video links, a link to the Crean Wikipedia page and a contact form.
+Presently the submit button on the contact form links to a placeholder page.

+  #### Future Additions

+  There are several other features/enhancements I would like to implement in the future as time resources/knowledge become available.

+  1. The header takes up too much space in landscape mode.
+I would like to reduce the height of the header and hide/reduce the header image.
+    This should aid ease of use.
+  1. The image number on the sliding gallery would be replaced with an informative caption specific to each slide.
+This should aid effectiveness.
+  1. The contact form should be styled and the submit button linked to mailing list.
+  1. An interactive element could be introduced in the form of a on-line quiz.
+  1. Animation could be introduced as, for example, a moving timeline/route-marker.

 </details>